IsaacKhor/athena/README.md

 # What needs to be done #

-##Different views for different users##
-The home page should only show courses which the user is enrolled in, is a TA for, or is an instructor for.
-Some users shouldn't be allowed to view certain pages.
-Students, instructors, and TAs should also have different options on the course page (ie grade or submit assignments).
-Django can have different user groups, so maybe make instructor and student groups.

 ##Integrate users with LDAP##
 Need to sync Django authentication system with current CS users.